SmileDirectClub to Report First Quarter 2023 Results on May 9, 2023

-/EIN News/ -- NASHVILLE, Tenn., April 06, 2023 (GLOBE NEWSWIRE) -- SmileDirectClub, Inc. (Nasdaq: SDC), the next generation oral care company with the first medtech platform for teeth straightening, announced today it will report results for the first quarter 2023 on Tuesday, May 9, 2023, after close of market.
+NASHVILLE, Tenn., April 06, 2023 (GLOBE NEWSWIRE) -- SmileDirectClub, Inc. SDC, the next generation oral care company with the first medtech platform for teeth straightening, announced today it will report results for the first quarter 2023 on Tuesday, May 9, 2023, after close of market.

 David Katzman, SmileDirectClub's Chief Executive Officer and Chairman, and Troy Crawford, SmileDirectClub's Chief Financial Officer, will host a conference call to discuss these results on Wednesday, May 10, 2023, at 8 a.m.
 Eastern Time.